-Sitting in my office with lovely old Atlas Cedar standing in steadfast loyalty outside my window, my heart is full of gratitude.
-For the friends with whom I shared an exquisite meal on Thanksgiving.
+I’m sitting in my office with lovely old Atlas Cedar standing outside the window, in steadfast loyalty, my heart is full of gratitude.
+For the family with whom I share the Thanksgiving meal—all of this life.
 For the great bird and all the plants that gave of themselves to create our feast.
 For the farmers who tended their flocks and crops.
 For the truck drivers, the grocers and every hand that touched our blessed meal along its way to us.
 For the microbes that turned the soil, the bees that pollinated, the rain that fell and all the forces and gifts of Nature that made our meal—and every meal—possible.

 Today, I’m grateful to be rant-free, thanks to my new diet.
 Start a diet on Thanksgiving?
 Yep, I’ve given up Twitter, Vice News and even NPR Morning Edition.
 Feels as freeing as losing ten or twenty pounds.
 At least, that’s what I can recall of such a long-ago experience.

 Makes me wonder why I ever torture myself.
 Is poking myself in the eye with a sharp needle all that much fun?
 Or am I just an eco-masochist?
 Rhetorical question.